mosalen/Botometer-Tutorial---by-Yizhi-Liu/index.md

 Botometer is one of the most famous and powerful social bot detection tools that are public available.
 It is developed as a machine learning algorithm to detect social bots.
 It is trained to calculate a "bot score" where low scores indicate likely human accounts and high scores indicate likely bot accounts.

 In this tutorial, we will go through the whole process of using Botometer to detect social bots on Twitter.
 This includes how to collect data from Twitter, store them in your local machine, and leverage Botometer to detect the soical bots in the data you collected.
-In addition, to evaluate the performance, we will also compare Botometer with some deep learning methods (e.g., LSTM) using pulicly labeled data.
+In addition, we will use some public social bot datasets to evaluate its accuracy.

 ## 1. Setup